•over 1 year ago

-In this tutorial, I’ll take you through building a chat application with Angular 9 and Stream Chat.
-I’ll demonstrate how to work with channels and how to send messages between users.
+In this tutorial, I’ll take you through building a live chat application with Angular 9 and Stream Chat.
+I’ll demonstrate how to work with channels and how to send messages in real-time between users.
 In addition, you’ll see how to keep track of the number of channels that a user belongs to, and also how to retrieve the message history for a channel.

-Here’s how the final application will function:
+Here’s how the final messaging application will function:

 Before you continue on with this tutorial, make sure you have Node.js and npm installed.
 You also need to have installed the Angular CLI package.
 If you’ve already installed it, make sure you update to the latest version: